-10 Tips for Making Gingerbread Cookies
+10 Tips to Make the Best Gingerbread Cookies

 - Keep cookie cutters from sticking to the dough by misting them very lightly with cooking spray or dipping the edges into flour.

-- If you’re cutting out large or intricate shapes, here’s how to keep them from stretching or falling apart when you transfer them to a baking sheet: Roll out the dough on parchment paper, cut the shapes, remove the scraps, and slide the parchment paper directly onto the baking sheet.
+- If you're cutting out large or intricate shapes, here's how to keep them from stretching or falling apart when you transfer them to a baking sheet: Roll out the dough on parchment paper, cut the shapes, remove the scraps, and slide the whole sheet of parchment paper directly onto the baking sheet.

 - Let baked gingerbread cookies cool completely before you decorate them.